 NLMS Director of Bands, Marching Band Assistant Director

 Christyl Barber holds a degree in music education from Appalachian State University where she attended from 2003-2007.
-Ms. Barber works as the percussion director for the North Lincoln “Band of Knights” where she has been working on staff as instructor for marching, concert and Indoor percussion for the past 9 years.
-Over the years Christyl has helped to establish the award winning North Lincoln Percussion ensemble program at North Lincoln High School.
+Ms. Barber works as the percussion director for the North Lincoln “Band of Knights” serving as instructor for marching, concert and Indoor percussion.
+Over the years, Christyl has helped to establish the award winning North Lincoln Percussion ensemble program at North Lincoln High School.
 North Lincoln Percussion has received many superior ratings under her direction and instruction including: being named the 2014 CIPA Indoor Circuit, PSA class Champions, 2015 CIPA PSA Bronze medalists and most recently the CWEA Circuit PSA 2016 Silver Medalists.
 Over the past 7 years Ms. Barber has made a name for herself by writing and arranging percussion books for both the outdoor and indoor arena for a number of schools which include: North Lincoln High School, Chase High School, St. Stephens High School, East Burke High School and Gaffney High School.
 Over the past 3 years, Ms. Barber has been working as percussion specialist in the schools teaching beginning to advanced percussion to North Lincoln High School, North Lincoln Middle and East Lincoln Middle School students.
 Ms. Barber has been working as a private percussion teacher giving lessons to students year round in the Lincoln County area since 2008.
 Many of her students have auditioned and been accepted into honors bands, universities and other higher level performing ensembles.

 Color Guard Instructor